Rishikeshrajrxl/Appian-Knowledge-Center/General Questions.md

 **Default alert goes to which users**
  - By default, alerts are automatically sent to process administrators, process model administrators, and system administrators.

+**Case: Two different UITs with different assignees**
+ - If two chained UIs are assigned to different users, the chain will break after the first UI.
+The next UI will be generated as a separate task for the second user, and they’ll need to open it from their task list(or receive it via email/task assignment).

+**How can we configure the process that can be trigger from email**
+1. Parsing the details of the email
+	 - Inside the Data -> New mapping section use the **msg!properties** domain and **msg!body** domain to map the email metadata.
+2. Allowing the process model to receive emails
+	 - Once you have parsed the email contents, now it is time to allow the Process Model to receive these emails.
+It can be done simply by checking a box in the process properties.
+	 - **Check right Public Events**, which Allow anyone to fire triggers.
+3. Constructing the email ID
+	 - Now comes the final part, to construct the email ID to which these emails will be sent.
+For that, you will need to copy the UUID of the process model and paste it in below text along with the URL of your Appian environment.
+	 - ==**processmodeluuid<uuid>@yourappianenvironment.appiancloud.com.==
+		 Example: processmodeluuid0006e543-b132-8000-01f5-7f0000014e7a@appianspace.appiancloud.com